Hands Tell Stories | Belal Khaled

 Untitled, 2023

-Surrounded by the smell of death and the sound of drones, Khaled began documenting hands.
-Through their scars, their stillness, their grip on life, they told stories no voice could carry.
-He documented the hand that was a father’s last touch with his son, the hand that searched desperately for survivors beneath the rubble, and the hand that offered joy despite overwhelming pain, as well as those that are now still forever.
+Focusing on the intricate details of these hands, he documented the hand that was a father’s last touch with his son, the hand that searched desperately for survivors beneath the rubble, the hand that embodied hope and the will to live and the hand that provided safety and reassurance in moments of despair.
+He captured the hand that offered joy despite overwhelming pain, as well as those that are now still forever.

 The images tell a collective narrative through individual details, making the hand a visual anchor for understanding reality.
 Each hand carries a meaning of survival, absence and the fragile persistence of life.